 Working Effectively as a Team Member or as a Leader

 Virtually any position within the legal profession will require you to work amicably with your colleagues even under stressful conditions, and, when appropriate, to assume a leadership role.
 Experience working closely with others in a collaborative or leadership capacity can be obtained in a number of different contexts within the International Law Program.
 These include taking an international law course structured in seminar format, participating in the International Environmental Law Project, becoming an active member or leader of the International Law Society, taking part in the Jessup International Law Moot Court competition, joining a student directed reading group, or undertaking an externship.

 Networking and Cultivating a Client or Funding Base

 Doing so requires a number of skills and attributes.
-As a starting point, you will need to have expertise in your chosen area(s), and to become known for it.
+As a starting point, you will need to have expertise in your chosen areas, and become known for having it.
 But you will also need the ability to “network”; that is, to identify potential clients or sources of funding or referrals, cultivate relationships with those individuals, and maintain those relationships over time.
 Networking with other members of the legal community can also be of assistance in finding employment, whether at the outset of your legal career or for lateral moves down the road.

 The International Law Program affords students with a number of opportunities to develop networking skills, including:

 - Attending international law events, which feature presentations by prominent legal professionals from around the country and attract members of the Oregon legal community.
 The receptions that often follow these events afford valuable opportunities to connect with speakers and attendees.